BENEFITING: Kitten Rescue

-I am a proud and dedicated volunteer of Kitten Rescue, an all-volunteer, non-profit organization devoted to helping homeless and abandoned cats and kittens in Los Angeles.
-During my nearly eight years with Kitten Rescue, I have been blessed in finding loving homes for over 250 cats and kittens, and even a few pooches!
-Many of you adopted your furry four-legged family member(s) from me, some have sought advice with kitties that you’ve found, and others yet have indulged my insanity as I’ve brought along carriers full of neonate kittens everywhere: to work, to family gatherings and social events.
+Many of you are recent adopters and new friends so I’ll take a quick minute to bring you up to speed.
+In the nine years since I joined Kitten Rescue, an all-volunteer, non-profit organization devoted to helping homeless, abandoned and forgotten felines in Los Angeles, I have been blessed in finding loving homes for over 275 cats and kittens, and even a handful of puppies.
+Many of you adopted your furry four-legged family member(s) from me, some sought help with kitties you’d found, and others indulged my insanity as I schlepped along carriers full of neonate kittens everywhere: to work, to family gatherings and social events.

-Their vet visits, treatments, surgeries, medication and ongoing care have been, as can be imagined, quite costly.
-Kitten Rescue helps hundreds of cats and kittens like Belle, Pearlie, Ralphie and Gaston each year, but we can’t do it without your help.
+Vet visits, medical treatment, medications, potential surgeries, and ongoing care (possibly for a lifetime) will surely be quite costly.
+Pretzel is just one of the hundreds of cats and kittens Kitten Rescue helps each year, but we can’t do it without your help.

-On behalf of Belle, Pearlie, Ralphie and Gaston, I thank you for your support.
+On behalf of Pretzel, I THANK YOU for your support.